kristo-godari/wordpress-on-docker/Readme.md

 - Have a Virtual machine somewhere
   - create a user for that machine.
   - configure ssh for that user.
-  - install docker on that machine.
-  - install docker compose on that machine.
-  - login in your docker hub account in order to pull images (if the repository is private).
-  - crate a /workspace directory and make it owned by the current user.
 - Have a domain name
   - Configure domain name dns to point to the IP address of your virtual machine.
 - Have an SSL certificate valid for that domain